cpske/ISP/git/Using-Github.md

 In this case you can start from either local project or Github.
 But Case 2 (clone from Github) requires less typing.
 Just create a new repo on Github, let Github add a README.md and .gitignore file for you, and then clone it.
+(Customize README.md and .gitignore later.)

 ### Pushing Local Changes to a Remote (Github)